Nikolai Basistiy: Early career

 Basistiy was born to a peasant family on in the village of Yurevka, Yelisavetgradsky Uyezd, in the Kherson Governorate, which was at that time part of the Russian Empire.
 He entered the military with the outbreak of the First World War, graduating from the junker school in Sevastopol in 1915, and in 1916 entered the Black Sea Fleet's mine school.
 After time aboard the training ship Rion, he served in the fleet as a non-commissioned mine officer second class aboard the destroyers Zharky and Sulin.
-He was awarded the St. George Medal and promoted to mine officer first class in autumn 1916.
+He was awarded the George Medal and promoted to mine officer first class in autumn 1916.

 Basistiy continued in naval service during the Russian Revolution, being elected to the Zharkys ship committee in February 1917 and serving in the Workers' and Peasants' Red Fleet from 1918 onwards.
 He took part in the Russian Civil War, at first aboard the Zharky where he participated in the suppression of the Haidamaka rising in Odessa, and then as a signalman aboard the artillery barge Serezha, aroundNizhny Novgorod.
 He then served aboard the gun boat Krasnoye Znamya with the Volga military flotilla in the Tsaritsyn area.
 Here he fought against the troops of the White movement, led by Generals Anton Denikin and Pyotr Krasnov.
 Basistiy then served in the Caspian Flotilla, helping to suppress the anti-Bolshevik uprising in Astrakhan.